microsoft/qsharp/katas/content/random_numbers/index.md

 Congratulations!
 In this kata you have created a random number generator.
 Here are a few key concepts to keep in mind:

 - This code will generate truly random numbers when executed on a true quantum computer.
 Random numbers obtained when executing on a simulator are only as good as the source of randomness used by the simulator.
-- You can generate a random bit by applying a Hadamard gate to a state $\ket{0}$, and then measuring the resulting qubit in the computational basis.
+- You can generate a random bit by preparing a qubit in superposition and then measuring it in the computational basis.
+  The amplitudes of the basis states will define the probability distribution of the generated bits.
-- The Q# <a href="https://docs.microsoft.com/en-us/qsharp/api/qsharp/microsoft.quantum.math.bitsizei" target="_blank">BitSizeI function</a> returns the number of bits needed to write an integer in binary.
+- The Q# library function `BitSizeI` returns the number of bits in the binary representation of an integer.

-**Next Steps**

-We hope you enjoyed this kata on quantum random number generation!
-If you're looking to learn more about quantum computing and Q#, here are some suggestions:

-- For another look at quantum random number generation, you can check out the <a href="https://docs.microsoft.com/learn/modules/qsharp-create-first-quantum-development-kit/1-introduction" target="_blank">Microsoft Learn module "Create your first Q# program by using the Quantum Development Kit"</a>.